 Will I damage the cloth diapers?

-You also need to choose diaper creams and ointments carefully because some will stain the diapers.
-You can use disposable diapers for the duration of a bad diaper rash or yeast infection.
-Avoiding these products will help lengthen the life of your cloth diapers and truly make them worth the money.
+You also need to choose diaper creams and ointments carefully as some will stain diapers.
+Use disposable diapers for the duration of a bad diaper rash or yeast infection.
+This can sometimes lead to its resolution.

 How do I remove stains on cloth diapers?

 If you’re avoiding your arsenal of stain-fighting ingredients, it’ll be hard to get out those stubborn cloth diaper stains.